rickdevera/tenable_immersion_day_labs/LabExercise-06.md

 ### Objective:

-- I can run
+- I can integrate Tenable.cs with Visual Code Studio
-- I can Create a Custom Policy Group
+- I can run IaC scans on a local desktop (develop workstation)
-- I can Add Custom Policy Group to Project
-- I can Scan custom policy
+- I can run IaC scan across using the CLI

 ### Prerequisites
 - Tenable.io account
 - Skills
   - Prior knowledge of networking, and Microsoft Windows and browser
 - Windows Desktop
+- Familiarization of Visual Studio Code
 - Completed Labs 1 and 2
 ____